Learn Japanese with anime (2026)

 Passive watching doesn't work.
 Learning happens when you notice a word, understand it in context, and see it again before you forget.
-Every tool below is just a different way to force that loop.
-Pick by your level and how much setup you'll tolerate.
+Every tool below is a different way to force that loop.
+Free starter: AnimeVocab Chrome extension.

 | Tool | Type | Price | No JP subs needed | Beginner / romaji | Built-in review | Open source |